Martin36/StoryLines/README.md

 # Storylines

-### This is a project management system.
+### This is a project management system based on trello

-How to run the site:
+How to run the site

-Login with your Trello Account.

-Prerequistics
+Prerequistics for running site locally
 1. Node.js

 How to run the site locally: